 COURSE SEQUENCE REQUIREMENTS: No student may advance to a higher level math course unless that student has obtained a "C" or better in all prerequisite math courses.
-Students not meeting this requirement may seek a waiver to a higher level course by first meeting with the Director of Counseling Services on the Enterprise Campus, the Dean of Technical Education at the Alabama Aviation College at Ozark, or the Director of the Aviation Center at Mobile.

 MTH 090.
 BASIC MATHEMATICS (3 credits) PREREQUISITE: ACCUPLACER Elementary Algebra 20-39 or Arithmetic 20-69.
 This is a developmental course reviewing arithmetical principles and computations designed to help the student's mathematical proficiency for selected curriculum entrance.
 This is not a transfer course and is not creditable toward a degree.